ChokoGroup/batocera-CHA/README.md

 Compared to official Official Batocera 39, this version has some new or updated packages / emulators:

-- RetroArch and libretro-core-info v1.17.0 (instead of v1.16.0)
+- RetroArch and libretro-core-info v1.18.0 (instead of v1.16.0)

 - FBalpha2012 libretro core added

-- FB Neo libretro core updated to Mar 10, 2024 version
+- FB Neo libretro core updated to 2024-03-22 version

 ###